polm/unidic-py/README.md

 - single-character numeric and alphabetic words have been deleted
 - `unk.def` has been modified so unknown punctuation won't be marked as a noun

-See the `extras` directory for details on how to replicate the build process.
+See the `extras` directory for details on how to replicate the build process

 ## Fields